-The Bank creates initial provisions for each standard individually assessed financial asset and portfolio-assessed financial asset included in portfolio I.-IV. at its initial measurement.
-A standard financial asset is any financial asset of the Bank for which customer (debtor) default has not been identified.
+The bank creates initial provisions for each standard individually assessed financial asset and for portfolio-assessed financial assets included in portfolios I-IV at their initial valuation.
+A standard financial asset is any financial asset of the Bank for which no customer (debtor) default has been identified.